Myanmar’s Earthquake: Unshaken Resolve Amidst Tremors of Bureaucracy

 San Francisco: Grace Under Shake

 In San Francisco, earthquakes come standard—like gentrification and confusing freeway exits.
 But they’ve responded with muscle memory and modern design.
-Seismic retrofits are policy, not suggestion, although citizens are trained like doomsday preppers with social media apps.
+Seismic retrofits are policy, not suggestion, while citizens are trained like doomsday preppers with social media apps.
 Myanmar could take cues on zoning reforms, building audits, and emergency decentralization hubs.

 Community Drills: Monthly